History of Gibraltar: Castilian and Spanish rule (1462–1704)

-At this point in history, "Gibraltar" meant not just the peninsula but the entire surrounding area including the land on which the towns of La Línea de la Concepción, San Roque, Los Barrios and Algeciras now stand.
+At this point in history, "Gibraltar" meant not just the peninsula but the entire surrounding area, including the area which later became the towns of La Línea de la Concepción, San Roque, Los Barrios and Algeciras.
 To the east, Gibraltar was bounded by the Guadiaro River, and its northern boundaries lay in the vicinity of Castellar de la Frontera, Jimena de la Frontera, Alcalá de los Gazules, Medina-Sidonia and Tarifa.
-From the 16th century, the modern meaning of the name came to be adopted – specifically referring only to the town of Gibraltar and the peninsula on which it stands.
+From the 16th century, the modern meaning of the name came to be adopted; "Gibraltar" referred only to the town of Gibraltar and the peninsula on which it stands.

 Under Spanish Crown rule, the town of Gibraltar fell into severe decline.
 The end of Muslim rule in Spain and the Christian capture of the southern ports considerably decreased the peninsula's strategic value.
-It derived some minor economic value from tuna-fishing and wine-producing industries but its usefulness as a fortress was now limited.
-It was effectively reduced to the status of an unremarkable stronghold on a rocky promontory and Marbella replaced it as the principal Spanish port in the region.
+It derived some minor economic value from tuna-fishing and wine-producing industries, but its usefulness as a fortress was now limited.
+It was effectively reduced to the status of an unremarkable stronghold on a rocky promontory.
+Marbella replaced it as the principal Spanish port in the region.

 Gibraltar's inhospitable terrain made it an unpopular place to live.
 To boost the population, convicts from the kingdom of Granada were offered the possibility of serving their sentence in the Gibraltar garrison as an alternative to prison.
 Despite its apparent unattractiveness, Juan Alfonso de Guzmán, third Duke of Medina Sidonia, nonetheless sought to regain control of the town.
 In September 1506, following Isabella's death, he laid siege in the expectation that the gates would quickly be opened to his forces.
-This did not happen, and after a fruitless four-month blockade he gave up the attempt.
+This did not happen.
+After a fruitless four-month blockade, he gave up the attempt.
 Gibraltar received the title of "Most Loyal" from the Spanish crown in recognition of its faithfulness.